SocketCluster/socketcluster-client-ios/README.md

 Run ``pod install``, you are all set.

-Notice: Do you use ``use_frameworks!`` in Podfile, it will put the bundle in frameworks folder to cause incorrect path issue.
+Notice: Do not use ``use_frameworks!`` in Podfile, it will put the bundle in frameworks folder to cause incorrect path issue.
 If you need to use this, please consider to send a pull request.

 ### Subproject